ros-controls/control.ros.org/humble/_sources/doc/ros2_controllers/joint_trajectory_controller/doc/parameters.rst

 constraints.goal_time (double)
   Maximally allowed tolerance for not reaching the end of the trajectory in a predefined time.
+  If set to zero, the controller will wait a potentially infinite amount of time.

   Default: 0.0 (not checked)